Degrees of Freedom Analysis of Mechanisms using the New Zebra Crossing Method: Examples

 Therefore the mechanism has $6$ degrees of freedom.

 \paragraph{Cartesian Parallel Manipulator}

 The cartesian parallel manipulator is shown in Figure \ref{fig_10} (a).
 The link $l_1$ is the fixed link and the link $l_2$ is the moving platform.
 They are connected by three legs.
 The Zebra crossing diagram is shown in Figure \ref{fig_10} (b).
-The joints $1$ and $4$ are represented by a black, grey and black patch.
-These are followed by the link $l_{11}$ (which is a white patch) and a revolute joint $7$ which is a black patch.
-The link $l_{12}$ is represented as a white patch above the black patch $7$.
-The link $l_{12}$ is connected to the platform $l_2$ by a joint $10$ (black patch).
-This completes the drawing of a leg of the manipulator.
-Similarly, the other legs of the manipulator is converted in to a Zebra crossing diagram.
+The Zebra Crossing is drawn by applying \textit{Rule 2} followed by \textit{Rule 4}, \textit{Rule 1}, \textit{Rule 4} and \textit{Rule 1}.
+This is one leg of the manipulator.
+This leg terminates at the ternary link $l_2$.
+Similarly, the other \textit{2} legs of the parallel manipulator are drawn.

 There are $12$ black patches and $10$ white and grey patches in the zebra crossing diagram.
-The number of loops in the mechanism are found out using the Equation \ref{equ_loop}.
-The number of loops are,
+The number of loops (L) in the mechanism are calculated using the Equation \ref{equ_loop}.

 The number of white patches between the black patches $N_w$ are $8$ (the number of white patches between the black patches in the legs are $6$ and for the link $l_{2}$, the white patch is assigned a number which is one less than the number of legs in the parallel manipulator, which is $2$).
 The number of loops $L$ are $3$.
 The number of joints attached to the ground link $J_f$ are $3$.
 The degrees of freedom is calculated using the Equation \ref{equ_loopwhite}.
-Calculating the degrees of freedom,

 Therefore the mechanism has $3$ degrees of freedom.

 \paragraph{Orthoglide Manipulator}